slowernews/wisdom-tldr/chapters/introduction.md

 > *"Home is not where you are born; home is where all your attempts to escape cease."
 -- Naguib Mahfouz*

+> *"If the path is clear, you're probably on someone else's ."
+-- Carl Jung*

 ### Hints